insight-creative/straightlineRefrigeration/_site/README.md

-# Cobb Tuning Site
+# :snowman: Straightline Refrigeration website

-This is a Jekyll site to test and practice Jekyll.
-This also includes ways I believe the cobb tuning site could be improved
+This is a Jekyll site for Straightline Refrigeration :octocat:

-# Getting started
+# :metal: Getting started

-# Basic File Structure
+# :open_file_folder: Basic File Structure

-## Pages
+## :page_with_curl: Pages

 Each individual page will be located inside the folder with its corresponding name.
+Your homepage lives in the root of your site at index.html

-## Images
+## :camera: Images

 Images are stored in the \_img folder

-## Site
+## :computer: Site

 The \_site directory is the compiled directory with all of the final files.
 The contents of this folder is what will be uploaded to the actual website.

-## Styles
+## :dancer: Styles

 Do not make style changes in the css directory.
 The styles for the website are all in the \_scss directory.
 Each individual page has had its own style sheet setup for styles unique to that page, and then there are sheets setup for general styling like the footer or typography.
 The \_variables.scss sheet has site wide variables that can be used in your scss sheets.

+## :milky_way: JavaScript

+The js folder holds all your JavaScript files, here you will find JavaScript for barba.js and our sites custom JavaScript

-# Usage
+# :eyes: Usage

-## Writing to your SCSS file
+## :black_nib: Writing to your SCSS file

 sass --watch \_scss/main.scss:css/main.css

+## :runner: Runnin local Jekyll build

+Builds your site any time a source file changes and serves it locally at http://127.0.0.1:4000

-## Test
+## Add a project